mmore500/waves/index.md

 We will help participants choose projects based on their personal interests and background during the first week of the workshop.
 We describe several possible project categories below.
 Participants' projects will directly contribute open-source software to the foundation of future versions of Avida and Avida-ED.
-To demonstrate their software, participants wil build their own prototype scientific web application/mini research project or contribute to an existing web application/research project.
+To demonstrate their software, participants will build their own prototype scientific web application/mini research project or contribute to an existing web application/research project.
 As a culmination of their workshop experience and an exercise in professional communication, participants will publish a blog post describing how their software works and how to use it.

 During the workshop, participants will also engage in a weekly software discussion group and a weekly group check-in meeting.